 You use “excuse me” when you want to leave a place without offending someone’s feelings, request permission to interrupt someone when speaking, politely ask someone to leave space for you to pass, or apologize for something you have done unintentionally.
 It works wonders outside the home, especially when children need to mingle with strangers or be in large groups.

 Let children know how to use “you’re welcome” whenever someone says “thank you.”
 Replying to guests, friends, and relatives with a polite “you’re welcome” after they say thanks leaves a lasting impression on people.
 Every parent wants their children to be helpful, kind, and generous.
 Thus, by teaching them the use of “you’re welcome,” they inculcate the good habit of responding kindly.

 Ways To Teach Magic Words To Kids

 The following are a few ways to teach magical words to children and inculcate good manners in them.
-Using these words will help improve your child’s relationship with people around them and help build goodwill.
+Using captivating vocabulary will help improve your child’s relationship with people around them and help build goodwill.